junaidhamzae/codereap/README.md

 - Which files are truly unreachable from my app entrypoints?
 - Which folders can be removed as a unit?
 - Which exports exist but nobody consumes?
-- Which files only stay alive because of framework conventions, glob loading, or aliases?
+- Which files only stay alive because of framework conventions, glob loading, dynamic loading, or aliases?
 - What should I prune first for the biggest cleanup win?
-- **Why is _this specific file_ still reachable — which entrypoint keeps it alive?**
+- Why is this specific file still reachable — which entrypoint keeps it alive?

 It focuses on **reachability across the project**, not just local syntax hygiene.